 Figure 8.7.5-1: Message delivery between MSGin5G UEs in different PLMNs

-1. The MSGin5G Client 1 in MSGin5G UE 1 sends an MSGin5G message request to MSGin5G Server 1 in PLMN 1, the MSGin5G Server 1 determines the target of the message is MSGin5G Client 2 in MSGin5G UE 2 in different PLMN.
+1. The MSGin5G Client 1 in MSGin5G UE 1 sends an MSGin5G message request to MSGin5G Server 1 in PLMN 1.

-2. The MSGin5G Server 1 analyses the target MSGin5G Service ID and determines that the message is to the MSGin5G UE 2 in PLMN 2, authenticates that the MSGin5G UE 1 is allowed to send a message to the MSGin5G UE 2, and then the MSGin5G Server 1 forwards the MSGin5G message request to MSGin5G Server 2 in PLMN 2.
+2. The MSGin5G Server 1 analyses the target UE Service ID and determines that the message is to the MSGin5G UE 2 in PLMN 2, authenticates that the MSGin5G UE 1 is allowed to send a message to the MSGin5G UE 2, and then the MSGin5G Server 1 forwards the MSGin5G message request to MSGin5G Server 2 in PLMN 2.

 3. MSGin5G Server 2 forwards the MSGin5G message request to the MSGin5G Client 2 in MSGin5G UE 2.

 4-6.
-If the delivery status report is requested, the MSGin5G Client 2 sends a MSGin5G message delivery report to the MSGin5G Server 2, the MSGin5G Server 2 forwards the MSGin5G message delivery report to the MSGin5G Server 1, the MSGin5G Server 1 forwards the MSGin5G message delivery report to the MSGin5G Client 1.
+If the message delivery status report is requested, the MSGin5G Client 2 sends a point-to-point MSGin5G message, with the message delivery status report to MSGin5G Client 1 as per procedure specified in the present clause.

-Editor's Note: The procedure for steps 2 and 5 are FFS.

 8.8 Other MSGin5G messaging related procedures